Stability of variational eigenvalues for the fractional p-Laplacian: Introduction

 For $p=2$, this definition coincides (up to a normalization constant depending on $N$ and $s$, see \cite{CS}) with the linear fractional Laplacian $(-\Delta)^s$, defined by

 where $\mathcal{F}$ is the Fourier transform operator and $\mathcal{M}_{s}$ is the multiplication by $|\xi|^{2\,s}$.

-Many efforts have been devoted to the study of problems involving the fractional $p-$Laplacian operator, among which we mention eigenvalue problems \cite{LL,meyanez,PF,BraPar}, regularity theory \cite{IaMosSq,DKP1,Kuusi,Kuusi2,PF} and existence of solutions within the framework of Morse theory \cite{IanLiuPerSqu}.
-For the motivations that lead to the study of such operators, we refer the reader to the contribution \cite{C} of Caffarelli. .2cm In this paper, we are concerned with Dirichlet eigenvalues of $(-\Delta_p)^s$ on the set $\Omega$.
+Many efforts have been devoted to the study of problems involving the fractional $p-$Laplacian operator, among which we mention eigenvalue problems \cite{BraPar,FP,meyanez,LL}, regularity theory \cite{DKP1,IaMosSq,Kuusi,Kuusi2} and existence of solutions within the framework of Morse theory \cite{IanLiuPerSqu}.
+For the motivations that lead to the study of such operators, we refer the reader to the contribution \cite{C} of Caffarelli.
+For completeness, we also mention that other types of nonlocal quasilinear operators, defined by means of extension properties, can be found in the literature (see \cite{SV}). .2cm In this paper, we are concerned with Dirichlet eigenvalues of $(-\Delta_p)^s$ on the set $\Omega$.
 These are the real (positive) numbers $\lambda$ admitting nontrivial solutions to the following problem

 It is known that it is possible to construct an infinite sequence of such eigenvalues diverging to $+\infty$.
 This is done by means of variational methods similar to the so-called {\it Courant minimax principle}, that we briefly recall below.
 Then our main concern is the study of the singular limit of these {\it variational eigenvalues} as $s\nearrow 1$, in which case the limiting problem of \eqref{prob} is formally given by